DavidRR-F/quick_domains.wezterm/README.md

 #### Install

 This is a wezterm plugin.
-It can be installed by importing the repo and calling the apply_to_config-function.
-It is important that the apply_to_config-function is called after keys and key_tables have been set.
+It can be installed by importing the repo and calling the `apply_to_config` function.
+It is important that the `apply_to_config` function is called after keys and key_tables have been set.
 ```lua
 local domains = wezterm.plugin.require("https://github.com/DavidRR-F/quick_domains.wezterm")
 domains.apply_to_config(config)